-Financial Detail to be Provided Response lf No or Yes with deviation, explain.
+Financial Detail to be Provided Bosponso If No or Response Yes with deviation, explain.
 Submitted Charges Single, Pull- down list.
+1: Yes 50 words.
+2:Yes with deviation 3: No Allowable Charges Single, Pull- down list.
 1: Yes 2:Yes with deviation 3: No 50 words.
-Allowable Charges Single, Pull- down list.
-1: Yes 2:Yes with deviation 3: No 50 words.
 Copayment Single, Pull- down list.
+1: Yes 2:Yes with 50 words.

+Financial Detail to be Provided Response If No or Yes with deviation, explain. deviation 3: No Coinsurance Single, Pull- down list.
 1: Yes 2:Yes with deviation 3: No 50 words.
-Coinsurance Single, Pull- down list.
-1: Yes 2:Yes with deviation 3: No 50 words.
 Deductibles Single, Pull- down list.
 1: Yes 2:Yes with deviation 3: No 50 words.

-Financial Detail to be Provided Response lf No or Yes with deviation, explain.
 Plan Paid Amount (Net Payment) Single, Pull- down list.
 1: Yes 2:Yes with deviation 3: No 50 words.
 Capitation Financials (per Provider / Facility) Note: If a portion of Applicant provider payments are capitated.
 If capitation does not apply, check "No" and state "Not applicable, no provider payments are capitated" in the rightmost column.
 Single, Pull- down list.
 1: Yes 2:Yes with deviation 3: No 50 words.

-14.3 Applicant must provide Covered California member IDs, Covered California subscriber IDs, and Social Security Numbers (SSNs) when possible on all applicable records submitted (on-Exchange and non-grandfathered off-Exchange).
+14.3 Applicant must provide Covered California member IDs, Covered California subscriber IDs, and Social Security Numbers (SSNs) when possible, on all applicable records submitted (on-Exchange and non-grandfathered off-Exchange).
 In the absence of other Personally Identifiable Information (PII), these elements are critical for Covered California to generate unique encrypted member identifiers linking eligibility to claims and encounter data, enabling Covered California to follow the health care experience of each de-identified member, even if he or she moves from one plan to another or between on-and off-Exchange.